opengrail/opengrail.github.io/_posts/2016-02-11-event-streams-core-async-time-series.md

 ---
 layout: post
-title:  "Event Stream Processing - Managing state with core.async"
+title:  "Event Stream Processing - Managing time series with core.async"
-date:   2016-02-09 19:59:38 +0100
+date:   2016-02-11 19:59:38 +0100
 comments: true
 categories: clojure events streams core.async
 ---

 # Introduction

-In my [last post][core-async-intro-post] I went through the code for a data flow using a product stock level tracker.
-It had a simple filter to ensure that the notifications occurred when a specific business rule was fired.
+In my [last post][core-async-state] I went through the code for a data flow using a product stock level tracker by combining channels and maintaining state around the `go-loop`

-In that post I showed the basic mechanisms for creating and connecting channels.
-In this post I want to show how to combine data from multiple streams.
-To demonstrate this we will implement the processes around the Stock Management Tracker.
+In this post I want to show how to segregate data from a stream into time series.

 ![Simple stock management]({{ url }}/assets/Stock-Tracking-Streams-3.jpg)